 Here is a great link to everything you need to know about Alabama Sentencing Factors.
 Needless to say, it is a long list of tables and charts with mitigating and sentencing enhancing attributes.
 Some criminal sentences are mandated by Statute or impose minimum sentences for a particular crime.
 Different sentences may be imposed for felonies, misdemeanors and violations.
 Felonies carry longer sentences and depending upon the severity of the crime charges can face anywhere from a year to life in prison.
 Misdemeanors usually can only face up to a year in prison, unless you have a significant history of other crimes that can increase your sentencing range.
 Alabama Judges use the Alabama Sentencing Guidelines as a means to help eliminate disparate treatment of crimes and sentencing in Alabama.

-Class A Felonies for instance, such as Rape in the 1st Degree or First Degree Burglary, are all subject to a sentencing range of 10 years to life in prison for each charge.
+Class A Felonies for instance, such as Rape in the 1st Degree or First Degree Burglary, are all subject to a sentencing range of 10 years to 99 years to life in prison for each charge.
 Charges are increased if you have a previous felony in the past.
-For instance, a Class B felony may become a Class B felony if you have a previous felony on your criminal record.
-Class B felonies such a rape in the 2nd degree, auto theft or 2nd degree assault, are subject to the Class B sentencing range of two years to twenty years in prison.
-A Class C felony as mentioned, is a possible range of punishment of one year to ten years in prison, subject to any previous criminal record that could change that Class C felony into a Class B Felony or even a Class A. So you could have a class C felony with only a possible sentence of ten years go to possibility of life under the wrong circumstances.
+For instance, a Class B Felony may become a Class A Felony if you have a previous felony on your criminal record.
+Class B Felonies such a rape in the 2nd degree, auto theft or 2nd degree assault, are subject to the Class B sentencing range of two years to twenty years in prison.
+A Class C Felony as mentioned, is a possible range of punishment of one year to ten years in prison, subject to any previous criminal record that could change that Class C felony into a Class B Felony or even a Class A. So you could have a Class C Felony with only a possible sentence of ten years go to possibility of life under the wrong circumstances.

 Factors that may be considered in Alabama Criminal Sentencing: